 It often makes sense to buy your house on credit if you have a family, but you should not be overzealous.
 A car that costs $2,000 and one that costs $200,000 both serve the same purpose: to get your from point A to B. The only reason to get a nicer car is if you have some sort of brand to live up to.

 For example, many people would not trust a lawyer that pulls up in Saul Goodman’s yellow beater.
 A lawyer should have a car that represents them well.
-Still, you don’t need to spent a shit ton of money to gain respect.
+Still, you don’t need to spend a shit ton of money to gain respect.
 Your product and service should do the talking.

 The Beginning of Your Company & During Hard Times